jecki/DHParser/Introduction.md

 follows: The text of the poem consists of a sequence of stanzas, each of which is followed by a sequence of empty lines (German: "Leerzeilen").
-If you now look at the structural definition of a stanza, you find that it consists of a sequence of verses, each of which starts, i.e. is preceeded by a new line.
+If you now look at the structural definition of a stanza, you find that it consists of a sequence of verses, each of which starts, i.e. is preceded by a new line.

 Can you figure out the rest?
 Hint: The angular brackets `[` and `]` mean that and item is optional and the `§` sign means that it is obligatory.
 (Strictly speaking, the §-signs are not necessary, because an item that is not optional is always obligatory, but the §-signs help the converter to produce more useful error messages.)